toptal/xene/packages/core/docs/command.md

 One Commnd to rule them all...
 <!--/intro-->

 Command are the way to define higher in priority operations than [Dialogs](/dialog.md) that can even interupt Dialogs.
-For example to show a help message during an active dialog or even stop an active dialog.
+For example to show a help message during an active dialog or stop an active dialog.

 Let's take a look at the example that illustrates how Commands can be used to stop active Dialog.